Logan Whitehurst: Solo career

 In 2003, having signed with Pandacide Records, Whitehurst released his sixth album, Goodbye, My 4-Track.
 The album featured guest appearances by members of The Velvet Teen, Death Cab for Cutie, Pedro the Lion, and many other bands.
 Whitehurst was never able to tour nationally in support of the album due to his involvement with the Velvet Teen and, later, his illness.
 However, he still did local shows, going as far away as Portland, OR.

 His quirky brand of music quickly garnered a cult following from coast to coast.
 He became one of the most frequently requested and played artists on the nationally syndicated Dr. Demento radio show.
 Dr. Demento dedicated two full shows to his music and interviews.

 In 2004, Whitehurst completed all of the score and incidental music for Replica, an independent film by Raymond Daigle that illustrates the trials, tribulations and mayhem of working in a copy shop.
-As of July 2007, Replica is still unreleased with the exception of independent and private screenings.

 In 2006, after his cancer had been declared in remission, Whitehurst took suggestions for an enormous number of short-subject songs from his friends and fans to get himself back into musical shape.
 Ranging from 30 to 90 seconds, the 81 songs were recorded over the span of two months.
 Shortly after designing the album art and layout for the Very Tiny Songs Project, Whitehurst's brain cancer returned.
 The album was released posthumously on December 26, 2006, with a foreword by Dr. Demento.